 8. Approval of the authority conducting the course of study-

-Provided that the Pharmacy Council of India shall not approve any institution under this regulation unless it provides adequate arrangements for teaching in regard to building, accommodation, equipments and teaching staff etc. as specified in Appendix-A to these regulations which may be amended by the Pharmacy Council of India from time to time.
+Provided that the Pharmacy Council of India shall not approve any institution under this regulation unless it provides adequate arrangements for teaching in regard to building, accommodation, equipment and teaching staff, etc. as specified in Appendix-A to these regulations which may be amended by the Pharmacy Council of India from time to time.

 1) There shall be an annual examination at the end of the academic year.